-The last leap second was introduced in UTC on 30 June 2015.(See IERS Bulletin C 43)
+The next leap second will be introduced in UTC on 31 December 2016.(See IERS Bulletin C 43)

 Civil time is occasionally adjusted by one second increments to ensure that the difference between a uniform time scale defined by atomic clocks does not differ from the Earth's rotational time by more than 0.9 seconds.
 Coordinated Universal Time (UTC), an atomic time, is the basis for civil time.